 ABOUT THE CHURCH YEAR

-The Church is approaching the Season of Advent, the first season of the church year.
-Advent will begin on December 2, 2018 and lasts until Christmas.
+The Church is now in the Season of Epiphany.
+The word epiphany comes from the word for “manifestation” or “appearance”.
+Epiphany begins with the appearance of Jesus to the Magi.
 Read more by clicking on the LCMS blog, Breaking Down the Church Year.